 Additionally, one important element to consider for capital planning is the ability to communicate the plan to the public.
 Citizen engagement may already be an issue in your community, and not having the ability to accurately let residents know where their hard-earned taxpayer dollars are going is a huge problem.
 As stated before, most capital budgeting initiatives are highly visible to the public.
 An initiative to improve a local park would naturally attract the attention of the citizens of the affected community.
 Since citizens have a vested interest in knowing how their tax money is being handled, the ability to report on how community projects are funded is a crucial part to any kind of capital planning.
 Without the tools and systems in place to easily access how a capital initiative is being funded and what the critical elements of the project are, the public will most likely lose trust and support of the government you are representing.

 With these potential pitfalls in mind, modern cloud budgeting solutions offer answers to the previously discussed problems.
 These solutions, like the leading cloud budgeting and performance platform, The OpenGov Cloud™, understand and allow for the intricacies of capital planning and the nuances that go into each unique project.
 OpenGov’s cloud-based software allows you to streamline and transform your end-to-end budgeting process, seamlessly tie budget dollars to key organizational initiatives, draw actionable insights for decision making, and promote these projects in a way that educate, engage and build trust with your residents.

-For more information on how OpenGov’s solutions address the common pitfalls of capital budgeting, we invite you to join our live webinar entitled, “Capital Planning in the Digital Era,” which will be held on May 30th.
-To register, please click on the button below.
+For more information on how OpenGov’s solutions address the common pitfalls of capital budgeting, we invite you to view the on-demand webinar entitled, “Capital Planning in the Digital Era”.

 Category: Capital Projects